Fabaceae (pea family) Robinia

 Pale pink flower clusters of Robinia × ambigua ‘Decaisneana’ on Mayfield Avenue near Campus Drive.
 Sairus Patel, 10 May 2020

 Nine older specimens on either side of Mayfield Ave just north of Campus Drive are R. × ambigua ‘Decaisneana’, a pale pink cultivar of the cross between R. pseudoacacia and R. viscosa, the clammy locust.
 The gumminess of its young twigs are a legacy of the latter parent.
-Another Robinia with pale pink flowers grows inside Frost Amphitheater on the slope west of the stage.
+Another Robinia with pale pink flowers on slope west of the stage at Frost Amphitheater was lost.
+(Some black locusts remain behind the upper tiers, on the east side.)

 A formal planting of 46 R. × ambigua ‘Idahoensis’ with bright pink flowers brackets the east end of the Science and Engineering Quad.
 This area used to be called Stone Pine Plaza for the brief period between 1999 and 2008, and boasted 60 similarly sited locusts.
 ‘Idahoensis’ also used to be be seen in the area around Mirada Avenue and Frenchman’s Road.